magicmarc/marks-reverie/src/content/posts/ACT_VI_The_Weight_of_Stars.md

 **YE WENJIE** *(softly, with a bitter smile):*
 And even monsters weep when children bleed.

 *(Will, pale but stable, slips into unconsciousness.
 Mark sits beside him, gripping his hand.
 Across the room, Ye Wenjie sinks into a chair, her eyes lost in thought.
-Mark looks at her, voice trembling.)*
+Mark wipes his face, then turns toward her.)*

+**MARK** *(quietly, voice breaking):*
+Thank you.
+I thought… I thought we’d lost him.
+Whatever else you’ve done—thank you.

+*(Ye Wenjie doesn’t answer, but her gaze softens, the dagger at her side forgotten.
+The silence between them is heavy but not hostile.
+Mark takes a shaky breath, words tumbling out before he can stop them.)*

 **MARK:**
+You know… I’ve spent so much of my life trying to live by the rules.
+My family’s rules, society’s rules, the script that says who I’m supposed to be.
+I thought if I kept everything neat and perfect, maybe the world would finally leave me alone.
+But it never does.

+*(He looks down at Will’s limp hand in his own, voice trembling.)*

+**MARK:**
+And then he crashes into my life, loud and impossible.
+And suddenly the script doesn’t fit anymore.
+Sometimes I think—maybe that’s the point.
+Maybe we’re meant to stumble off the path.

+*(Ye Wenjie studies him, her face unreadable.
+Mark looks up, eyes red, but steady.)*

+**MARK:**
-Do you… do you believe in fate?
+Do you… do you believe in the script of universe?
 Or in our power to change it?

-**YE WENJIE** *(after a long pause):*
+**YE WENJIE** *(after a long pause, her tone measured):*
 Physics has not answered that question.
 Entropy rules, but choice whispers.
 Perhaps both are true, perhaps neither.

-*(She studies Mark’s face with sudden intensity.)*

-**YE WENJIE:**
-You two… you are not like the others.
-Perhaps you, too, are visitors from beyond.
-If so—tell me.
-Do you know what lies ahead for us?

-**MARK** *(helpless, shaking his head):*
-I don’t know.
-I wish I did.

 *(Ye Wenjie exhales, almost a sigh.
 They fall silent together.
 Outside the window, the stars blaze differently—patterns alien, constellations unrecognisable.
 Mark sits beside her, sharing the stillness.
 For a moment, there is no war, no betrayal, only the infinite night.)*